EthanDoesCoolStuff/EthanDoesCoolStuff/README.md

 # Hi!
 I'm Ethan.
 - I am the creator of the Glitchy YouTube channel.
 - I enjoy Nintendo games.
-- I mod the 3DS/2DS, DS/DSi, Switch, Wii and Wii U, etc.
+- I'm interested in creating technology, art, and animation!

 Thanks for reading my README :)